Skip to content

 worker-6:

-# Specify the work unit to handle queue 6
+# Specify the worker unit to process work queue 6

 command: ./run-worker-by-queue.sh 6